pregismond/build-ml-pipeline-airfoil-noise-prediction/README.md

 ## Notes

 The metric values presented in the `Final_Project.ipynb` notebook can vary across different Python versions.
 These variations may occur due to changes in underlying libraries, algorithms, or default behavior.
 To ensure successful completion of the **Quiz: Final Project - Evaluation Submitted**, it is essential to complete this project using the Python version available in the Skill Network Labs (SN Labs) environment.
+Python 3.7.12.

 ## Usage

 Install the required libraries using the provided `requirements.txt` file.
 The command syntax is:

 ```bash
 python3 -m pip install -r requirements.txt
 ```

 Download the required exchange rate file using the terminal command:

 ```bash
 wget https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMSkillsNetwork-BD0231EN-Coursera/datasets/NASA_airfoil_noise_raw.csv
 ```

 Create folder to save model:

 ```bash
 mkdir -p Final_Project
 ```

 Execute the code using the command:

 ```bash
 python3 Final_Project.py
 ```